Surprising Successes in Challenging Times.

 Weird and wonderful: Journey of an exceptional title - Focus on UK

-Small but powerful: Copyright licensing around the world
+Sometimes overlooked but surprisingly powerful: Copyright licensing around the world

 End of Conference